Fidelity® Limited Duration Bond Strategy

 Types of investments: Primarily A- or higher investment-grade2 taxable bonds at time of purchase and a completion fund3

-Investment minimum: $350,0004
+Investment minimum: $200,0004

-Eligible Registration Types: Taxable & Retirement
+Eligible Registration Types: Retirement & Taxable

 Gross annual advisory fee: 0.35% – 0.40%5 (varies based on total assets invested)

-Seeks income from high-quality bonds
+Pursue interest income through high-quality limited-term bonds

 • Minimum credit quality: Bonds rated BBB- or better at purchase.
+No more than 40% of the account may be invested in bonds rated below A- at purchase.

 • Average target duration: 2 to 3 years